Skip to content ↓

 ParentLine 5-11 years: Text 07312 263 227

-Stress Awareness Month April 2024
+Stress Awareness Campaign

 This awareness campaign highlights the need for small, consistent actions to reduce stress and contribute to overall well-being.
 These actions can be as small as prioritising your sleep, or being outside in nature, but doing these activities regularly to help you balance out the stresses and strains of every day life.
 Young people (and adults) report being more stressed than ever, by demands of school, work, impact of health/mental health, family life, financial concerns etc, so developing healthy ways of coping is vital.
 There are free resources for staff on The Stress Management Society Website and a useful guide for young people can be found here.